 Before understanding what DevOps-as-a-Service is, a quick primer on the DevOps culture.

 DevOps can be considered a culture in which the software development teams and the IT operations teams work together to ship better products and make them available to their customers faster.

 Traditionally, software development was a linear and sequential process that included gathering requirements, designing and developing the application, integrating and testing the application, and finally, deploying the application and monitoring and maintaining it.
 This led to longer release cycles, and to overcome this issue, companies started following the agile development practices, which reduced the development time.
 However, the deployment time was still longer, as the IT operations teams could not keep pace with the development.
 This gave birth to an approach called DevOps, where the development and IT operations teams work together to improve their software delivery processes and ship products rapidly.

 How DevOps works?

-Starting with the planning and development process, as developers write code, the latest code is to be committed to source code repository tools, which is then tested by automation frameworks such as Selenium, JUnit.
-The latest code is then picked up by the Continuous Integration tools such as Jenkins, which builds the code to generate artefacts.
-The generated artefact is to be deployed in a target environment, which is taken care by Continuous Deployment tools like Ansible or Docker.
+Starting with the planning and development process, as developers write code, the latest code is to be committed to source code repository tools, which are then tested by automation frameworks such as Selenium, JUnit.
+The latest code is then picked up by the Continuous Integration tools such as Jenkins, which builds the code to generate artifacts.
+The generated artifact is to be deployed in a target environment, which is taken care of by Continuous Deployment tools like Ansible or Docker.
 Once deployed, the application needs to be continuously monitored for performance, which can be done with tools like Splunk, Nagios, and others.

 Benefits of Implementing DevOps: